 Acidosis symptoms include fruity breath (from the acetone), nausea, hyperventilation, (deep, rapid breathing) dehydration and low blood pressure, as the body tries to rid itself of the abnormal amounts of ketones through the lungs and urine.

-If left untreated, ketogenic acidosis can result in a coma and death.
+If left untreated, acidosis can result in a coma and death.
 Treatment includes the administration of insulin to slow the ketosis and fluid replacement.

 Ketogenic acidosis can also happen during: